 Let’s take Home Depot for example.
 Abbey has been to Home Depot many, many times.
 We have seen plenty of other dogs at Home Depot as well.
 If you look at the door while entering the store you will notice a picture of a dog with a line through it.
 This does not imply a dog friendly place.
 However, no one ever approaches us about her.
 This may be due to the use of service dogs, or they may simply have the logo on the door for legal reasons.

 Other stores that have been known to allow dogs are: Bass Pro Shops, Ross, Half Price Books, Hobby Lobby, Foot Locker, Bath & Body Works, Old Navy, GAP, Lowes, etc. However there are two other considerations to make.
 Keep in mind what your dog may get into, be able to break, or defile while on a leash.
 It would also be a great idea to check with each specific store upon entering because rules tend to vary by location.
 Of course, pet stores are normally great places to take your dog.

 6) What Things Can You Do With Your Dog?

 This is a great question and one your dog would probably love you to ask.
 There are so many things you can do with your dog, especially if you live in, or near, an urban area.
 I will provide a brief list of suggestions which is in no specific order, nor is it all inclusive.
 If you have other ideas that are not on my list, please feel free to share them in the comments section.

 - Learn a new activity

-- Hike in a state or local park
+- Walk, or run, at a state or local park

 - Hangout at doggy daycare